 HOW IS THE COURSE TAUGHT AND HOW WILL I LEARN?

-If you have any of our courses in mind, coming to our Online Open Day is the perfect chance to suss out what each course delivers.
-Attend one of our Information Sessions on Zoom or log into a live Q&A session to discover more about our hands-on learning approach.
+If you have any of our courses in mind, coming to our Open Day is the perfect chance to suss out what each course delivers.
+Attend one of our Information Sessions or log into a live Q&A session to discover more about our hands-on learning approach.

 This question is super handy when trying to work out if the course is right for you and your career goals, alongside what is expected of you in terms of assessments and industry placement.
 It's also a great opportunity if you're curious about online study at Collarts, and the innovative and accommodating ways we make it work for you.